 This is a plant that everyone needs in their gardens.
-Several native irises grow in North America, including iconic flowers you’ll instantly recognize from Van Gogh paintings.
+There are hundreds of irises found worldwide, alongside native iris options for every state in the US (except Hawaii.)
+These iconic flowers you’ll instantly recognize from Van Gogh paintings.
 You might think that growing irises is best left to professional gardeners—which is not true!
 Native irises offer elegant beauty with minimal work.
-They also thrive in areas you might not think to plant—like the edge of a pond.
+Some also thrive in areas you might not think to plant—like the edge of a pond.
 Scroll on to meet some favorites.

-Irises are a staple of gardening—did you know there are a few species that are native to North America?
+Irises are a gardening staple—did you know there are species native to North America?
 In this guide, we’ll cover the benefits of planting native irises and introduce you to some native iris options.

 First off…